google/docsy/content/en/docs/Getting started/_index.md

     $ git submodule add https://github.com/google/docsy.git themes/docsy
     $ echo 'theme = "docsy"' >> config.toml
     $ git submodule update --init --recursive

-You can either use the theme as a submodule like the example site, as shown above (our recommended approach for easy updates), or can just [clone the theme](https://gohugo.io/themes/installing-and-using-themes/#install-a-single-theme) into your project's `themes` subdirectory.
-For simplicity we recommend copying and editing our [example site configuration](#configuring-your-site) for your project, or you may get Hugo errors for missing parameters and values when you try to build your site.

 ### Cloning the Docsy theme to your projects `themes` subdirectory